Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 # Appendix A

 ## The Thirsty Deckhand
 The Thirsty Deckhand is the most luxurious tavern in Gullenshire.
+Upon asking for a tavern, the player will be told that they *have* to visit it at least once.

 # Appendix B